 Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by A SHOC

-March 2, 2022 - Triple-A West League (AAA West) - Round Rock Express News Release
+March 4, 2022 - Triple-A East League (AAA East) - Louisville Bats News Release

-ROUND ROCK, Texas - For nearly two decades, Nitro Circus has been defined by the good, the bad and the rad.
+LOUISVILLE, KY -- For nearly two decades, Nitro Circus has been defined by the good, the bad, and the rad.
 This wild crew of action sports heroes, led by NBC "America's Got Talent: Extreme" competitors Ryan "R Willy" Williams and the Contraption Kings plus Aaron "Wheelz" Fotheringham, has stunned crowds across the globe with an incandescent mix of world's first tricks, bone-crushing fails and comedic moments.
 Now these thrill-loving hellraisers are back with a rip-roaring new live show: Good, Bad & Rad presented by A SHOC.

-Produced by Nitro Circus, the tour will take over outdoor stadiums across North America including a July 17 Round Rock show at Dell Diamond.
-Tickets will be available for purchase at nitrocircus.com beginning Wednesday, March 9 at 10 a.m.

 Nitro Circus: Good, Bad & Rad presented by A SHOC is built from the core, driven by unbelievable content and crazy new contraptions that fuel the sketchy, scary and risky dangers of big-air action sports entertainment.
 This all-new show features Nitro Circus stars like the Contraption Kings - three-time X Games gold medalist Williams, all-around stunt master Dusty Wygle, decorated BMX athlete Kurtis Downs (also a TBS "Go-Big Show" finalist), BMX pro Todd Meyn and cool under pressure rider Josh Roberts - along with fellow "America's Got Talent: Extreme" competitor Fotheringham, whose refusal to let his wheelchair limit him has inspired fans from Nitro Circus shows to the Paralympic Games.
 The February 21 premiere of "America's Got Talent" topped the ratings, demonstrating strong fan demand for Nitro Circus' brand of huge tricks and jaw-dropping feats.